Medicare Essentials

 While Part A often has no premium, everyone pays for Part B.

 The government rarely sends reminders.
-If you aren't already on Social Security, you must take the initiative to apply.
+You must take the initiative.

-3: I can just sign up whenever I want:
+3: I can sign up whenever I want

-Missing your window can result in permanent financial penalties that stick with you for the rest of your life.
+Missing your window can result in permanent penalties.